eva-may-JS/Individual-Full-Stack-Project/README.md

 ### Existing Features

 1. Navigation bar
-- The NavBar is fully responsive and contains the website logo and the navigation elements "Home", "About Us" and "FAQ"
+- The NavBar is fully responsive and contains the website logo and the navigation elements "Home" and "Events".
+Logged out users also see: "Register" and "Login" and logged in users see "Logout"
-- The navbar collapses into the burger icon for small devices and expands along the top of the page in larger devices thanks to a media query
+- The navbar is made with Bootstrap and collapses into the burger icon for small devices and expands along the top of the page in larger devices.
-- A line under the relevant section indicates to the user what part of the webpage they are on
+- Bold text indicates to the user what part of the webpage they are on

 ![NavBar](...)